 GeoVisual Search works on two different imagery catalogs, showcasing multiple resolutions as well as national- and global-scale search capabilities.
 Explore these examples below.

 Tile source maps

-We divide the globe into a grid of tiles—and then use multiple overlapping grids, capturing features that would otherwise run across tiles.
+We divide the globe into overlapping grids of tiles—and then use these grids to capture features that would otherwise run across tiles.

 We match the tiles with the smallest “visual distance” to the query tile.